harryhoch/hpo/README.md

 }
 ````

-Then we need to create a treemap hierarchy based on the `tree` structure:
+Then we created a treemap hierarchy based on the `tree` structure of `hp_graph.json` using the following command:

 ````
 node hp_treemap.js
 ````

-And this will get us a structure similar to the `flare.json`.
+And this generated us a structure similar to the `flare.json`, but it's called `hp_treemap.json` in this case.

 `hp_treemap.html` renders the `hp_treemap.json` into a treemap view.

+This process applies to the `mp/` folder as well.

+## Put things together

+In the root directory of this project, you can see an HTML file called `treemap.html`, and this file renders the HP treemap and MP treemap together to show some interesting relationships.